emfeltham/Margins.jl/ARCHITECTURE.md

 planning → detailed implementation, with proper cross-references so users can navigate between the documents easily!

+N.B., Rewrite existing functions and directories to this plan's spec.

 ## Overview

 Margins.jl implements a clean **2×2 framework** for marginal effects computation, built on FormulaCompiler.jl's zero-allocation foundation.
 The architecture prioritizes statistical correctness, performance, Julian style, and proper FormulaCompiler integration.